mandober/rust-debrief/meta/about-rust.md

 - compiled
 - guaranteed memory safety
-- safe by default (optin for unsafe)
+- safe by default (option for unsafe)
 - no data races
 - no dangling, wild pointers, null pointers
 - performance is comparable to C++